Golfing Legend and Cancer Survivor

 Having recovered fully from prostate cancer, Palmer has become an advocate for cancer research and early detection – partially due to his own experience with cancer, and to that of Winifred, his wife of 45 years, who passed away from cancer in 1999.
 His family has always been a source of strength for him, and in January 2005 Palmer married his second wife, Kathleen.

 “I think one of the big keys to curing cancer is to follow the instructions of your doctors,” Palmer advises.
 “Sometimes there isn’t anything you can do, but good faith can really have a tremendous effect on any adversity, whether it is cancer or any other challenge that you might face.”

 ♦ ♦ ♦ ♦ ♦

-This article was originally published in Coping® with Cancer magazine, July/August 2005.
+This article was printed from copingmag.com and was originally published in Coping® with Cancer magazine, July/August 2005.